delete/lab/javascript/nodejs/mongoose/mongoose-atomic/README.md

 # Atomic Design

-Example for Atomic Design with Mongoose, teached by [Suissa](http://github.com/suissa) on Be MEAN course.
+Example of Atomic Design with Mongoose, teached by [Suissa](http://github.com/suissa) on Be MEAN course.